pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 - **ACID Transactions and Consistency**: Cosmos DB supports ACID transactions but only within single partitions (more on partitions soon).
 Cross-partition operations in Cosmos DB may require manual consistency handling.

-- **Schema Evolution and Migrations**: As shown, while relational databases enforce a schema and support migration tools.
+- **Schema Evolution and Migrations**: As shown, relational databases enforce a schema and support migration tools.
 Cosmos DB's schemaless design offers flexibility but requires custom logic for data migrations, which can increase operational overhead with frequent schema changes.

-- **Query Optimization and Indexing**: Postgres, SQL Server, any relational database really, has a query optimization layer with a sophisticated planner and manual indexing control.
+- **Query Optimization and Indexing**: Postgres, SQL Server, and any relational database will have a query optimization layer with a sophisticated planner and manual indexing control.
 Cosmos DB auto-indexes all fields, simplifying queries but potentially increasing costs.
 Custom indexing policies offer less control than you would see in SQL Server or Postgres.

 - **Cost Structure**: Relational database costs are tied to compute and storage resources.
 Scaling might be a challenge past some point, but costs are fixed.
-Cosmos DB uses Request Units (RUs) for billing, charging per read, write, and query.
+Cosmos DB uses Request Units (RUs) for billing and charging per read, write, and query.
 This can lead to unpredictable costs if not carefully tuned.

 - **Operational Maturity**: Relational databases are mature with mature solutions for backup, replication, and monitoring.
 Cosmos DB is fully managed but has fewer third-party tools.
 Postgres or another relational DB may be easier to integrate into existing workflows requiring mature operational support.

 If your use case aligns well with relational databases, consider using PostgreSQL or SQL Server.
-On Azure, you have multiple options, including Azure Database for PostgreSQL and Azure SQL Database.
+You have multiple Azure options, including Azure Database for PostgreSQL and Azure SQL Database.
 There's even Azure Cosmos DB for PostgreSQL, which confusingly uses native PostgreSQL combined with the Citus extension for distributed capabilities.
-It's **not** based on Cosmos DB’s NoSQL DocumentDB storage layer and is a postgres database.
+It's **not** based on Cosmos DB's NoSQL DocumentDB storage layer and is a Postgres database.

-Cosmos DB is best for other use cases, so on we go to document dbs.
+Cosmos DB is best for other use cases, so on we go to 'NoSQL' document databases.

 ## Cosmos DB Vs MongoDB

 So, let's talk MongoDB then.
 Cosmos DB is multi-model in a specific way.
-It has a single storage layer, the DocumentDB and then various APIs.
+It has a single storage layer, the DocumentDB, and then various APIs.
 One of these is a MongoDB interface.
-This Mongo interface, on top of Cosmos DB might be a great choice if you are used to Mongo, but has some trade offs.
-If you are doing non-trivial stuff you will quickly need to understand Cosmos specific things, even if you can query like Mongo.
+This Mongo interface, on top of Cosmos DB, might be a great choice if you are used to Mongo, but it has some trade-offs.
+If you are doing non-trivial stuff, you will quickly need to understand Cosmos-specific things, even if you can query it like Mongo using MQL.

 {{% notes type="info" %}}
-Reddit Azure users report some challenges with using the Mongo API and Microsoft also recommends using the SQL based "API for NoSQL" if you can.
-So Mongo fans may to consider not choosing Cosmos' Mongo API.
+Reddit Azure users report some challenges with using the Mongo API, and Microsoft also recommends using the SQL-based "API for NoSQL" if you can.
+So Mongo fans may want to consider not choosing Cosmos' Mongo API.
 {{% /notes %}}

-The big advantage of Cosmos over Mongo though is distribution and scaling up.
+However, the big advantage of Cosmos over Mongo is distribution and scaling up.
 But to understand that, we need to explain partitions.

-With MongoDB, you're the one setting up shards, configuring keys, and managing replica sets.
+With MongoDB, you're setting up shards, configuring keys, and managing replica sets.
 Sure, you get control, but you're also the one staying up late managing infrastructure as your data grows.

-In Cosmos DB, scaling and partitioning are more hands-off, you just have to enable 'automatic scaling', but you need the correct partition key from the start.
-So you need to understand your access patterns going in and also be aware that 'automatic scaling' does what it says, but costs will increase as you scale.
+In Cosmos DB, scaling and partitioning are more hands-off – you just have to enable 'automatic scaling' – but you need the correct partition key from the start.
+So you need to understand your access patterns and be aware that 'automatic scaling' does what it says, but costs will increase as you scale.

 ## Cosmos DB Partitions

 ![Partitioning vs Shards](shards.png)

 In MongoDB, a shard is a collection of data stored on a specific server, used to distribute data across multiple servers for horizontal scaling.
 Partitioning is really an improvement on this idea.
 Cosmos separates partitions into logical and physical partitions.
 You choose the logical partitions only and leave the DB to decide the best way to group these onto specific physical servers.
-The physical groupings are physical partitions and the system manages scaling by handling the distribution of data across physical partitions without user intervention.
+The physical groupings are physical partitions, and the system manages scaling by handling data distribution across physical partitions without user intervention.

 ### Cosmos DB Partitioning

-- **Logical Partitions:** Like MongoDB’s shards, logical partitions group documents with the same partition key.
+- **Logical Partitions:** Like MongoDB's shards, logical partitions group documents with the same partition key.
 However, each logical partition can store up to 20 GB of data and is automatically managed by Cosmos DB.
 - **Physical Partitions:** Cosmos DB hides the complexity of managing the physical servers.
 Physical partitions store and serve one or more logical partitions, and Cosmos DB handles how data is distributed across physical partitions for you.
 This allows Cosmos DB to automatically scale and balance the load as needed.

 ### Comparison To MongoDB